Dry Eye Syndrome

-There are a number of factors that can cause an excessive evaporation of tears.
+There are several factors that can cause an excessive evaporation of tears.
 These can include environmental factors, such as being exposed to forced hot air heat at home or at work, dry climates in general, air travel, reduced blinking from contact lens wear, reduced blinking from looking at a computer screen or reading for long periods of time, air pollution or even blowing your hair dry.

 Your tears may evaporate too quickly if you suffer from low-grade eyelid inflammation, called Blepharitis.
 Within your eyelids are tiny tubular glands called Meibomian Glands.
 Any inflammation of the eyelids, such as from Blepharitis, or a condition called Ocular Rosacea, can cause the Meibomian Glands to stop secreting their oily film.
 This oily film is required as an outer layer of the tear film to prevent evaporation.
 Without the oily layer being present, it is very likely that you will experience a rapid evaporation of tears and symptoms of Dry Eyes.